TheIoTLearningInitiative/InternetOfThingsCloud/documentation/CloudFoundry.md

 > Cloud Foundry gives companies the speed, simplicity and control they need to develop and deploy applications faster and easier.

-Companies using the Cloud Foundry platform
+Companies using the Cloud Foundry platform:

 - GE's Predix
 - IBM Bluemix